To the Dreamers: GU on the DACA Movement

 It’s one thing to sign a paper and say you’re in favor or support a thing, but it’s another thing to put your words into action and actually do something.”

 DACA is still in effect, but with all the crazy things that have happened in the last couple of months, there could be another time where it does get rescinded.
-We as a community need to voice our thoughts and fight for those who may not have a voice in order for DACA to stay for the long run.
+We as a community need to voice our thoughts and fight for those who may not have a voice in order for DACA to stay for the long run, and use resources to support them.